What is Veterinary Diagnostic Imaging?

 X-Rays

 X-rays have been in use throughout the medical community for many decades.
-X-rays are by far the most regularly used form of diagnostic imaging in the veterinary industry because they are cost effective (comparatively speaking), and they can accurately diagnose the state of skeletal structure and composition, large body cavities, and the presence of many foreign objects.
+X-rays are by far the most regularly used form of diagnostic imaging in the veterinary industry because they are cost-effective (comparatively speaking), and they can accurately diagnose the state of skeletal structure and composition, large body cavities, and the presence of many foreign objects.
 X-rays are totally painless, but some dogs can benefit from sedation to reduce anxiety and stress.
 Our x-ray images are now digital which allows us to capture the images on a secure server that our veterinarians can access at any time, and can also share with specialists, if necessary.

 Ultrasounds

 A dog ultrasound is the second most common type of diagnostic imaging tool veterinarians use to diagnose a dog's medical condition.
-Ultrasounds use soundwaves to examine and photograph internal tissues in real time.
-An ultrasound allows a veterinarian to see into a dog's body in real time, allowing for easy viewing of organs from different angles that are not easily achieved through x-rays.
+Ultrasounds use soundwaves to examine and photograph internal tissues in real-time.
+An ultrasound allows our veterinarians to see into a dog's body in real-time, allowing for easy viewing of organs from different angles that are not easily achieved through X-rays.
 The functioning of various organs and blood flow can be observed to determine if they are malfunctioning.
-Common symptoms that may cause a veterinary to use ultrasound include: vomiting, weight loss, kidney impairment or blockage and heart disease.

 How Canine Radiographs Influence Veterinary Recommendations

 The goal of canine radiographs is to ascertain a diagnosis, or obtain a final answer without having to perform further, more invasive tests or procedures.
-For example, an x-ray might show some soft tissue swelling in the knee but the addition of an MRI would reveal the specific tendon or ligament tear that is causing a dog to limp and allow for a more specific treatment plan, diagnosis and prognosis.
+For example, an x-ray might show some soft tissue swelling in the knee but the addition of an MRI would reveal the specific tendon or ligament tear that is causing a dog to limp and allow for a more specific treatment plan, diagnosis, and prognosis.

 Veterinary diagnostic imaging offers an array of incredibly useful tools within a veterinarian's toolkit.
 Sometimes a diagnostic imaging session can lead to the need for further diagnostics.
 This is why it is important to understand that diagnostic imaging may lead to a progressive fact-finding mission that must occur in order to diagnose your dog's ailment.